TypographyText Overflow

 Learn how to override existing utilities based on the user's screen size or other factors, such as hover states.

-You can combine responsive breakpoints like sm:to-*,md:to-*, lg:to-*, and xxl:to-* allows targeting specific utilities in different viewports.
+You can combine responsive breakpoints like sm:to-*, md:to-*, lg:to-*, and xxl:to-* to allow targeting specific utilities in different viewports.

 Alternatively, you can apply :hover by using h:to-* utility to override elements and change their values when hovering over them.